Paleoconservatism: Human nature, tradition, and reason

-Paleoconservatives believe that tradition is a form of reason, rather than a competing force.
-Mel Bradford wrote that certain questions are settled before any serious deliberation concerning a preferred course of conduct may begin.
-This ethic is based in a "culture of families, linked by friendship, common enemies, and common projects", so a good conservative keeps "a clear sense of what Southern grandmothers have always meant in admonishing children, 'we don't do that'".
+Paleoconservatives believe tradition is a form of reason, rather than a competing force.
+Mel Bradford wrote that certain questions are settled before serious deliberation concerning a preferred course of conduct begins.
+This ethic is based on a "culture of families, linked by friendship, common enemies, and common projects", so a good conservative keeps "a clear sense of what Southern grandmothers have always meant in admonishing children, 'we don't do that'".

-Pat Buchanan argues that a good politician must "defend the moral order rooted in the old and New Testament and Natural Law"—and that "the deepest problems in our society are not economic or political, but moral".
+Pat Buchanan argues that a good politician must "defend the moral order rooted in the Old and New Testament and Natural Law"—and that "the deepest problems in our society are not economic or political, but moral".